+• Qualifications Proposal:

-1. Qualifications Proposal: Provide a synopsis of the years of experience and detailed qualifications in performing the range of municipal drinking water wells on various project types in compliance with applicable standards, including team's resumes.
-Respondents should provide narrative examples of a minimum of three (3) projects in detail that are similar in nature to projects described in the RFP (see "References").
+Provide a synopsis of the years of experience and detailed qualifications for the frim and the project team in performing the specified range of civil engineering on various project types in compliance with applicable standards, including team's resumes.
+Respondents should provide narrative examples of a minimum of three (3) projects in detail that are similar in nature to projects described in the solicitation (see "References").
 References for similar projects and portfolio vignettes will be reviewed to evaluate the level of experience.
+Respondents should also provide any value-added capabilities related to the service requested in the solicitation.